fredcallaway/CopyEdit/Readme.md

 Ever wanted to paste six items to three selections, two per?
 We've got that too!

+Ever wanted to paste a list of items with a custom seperator?
+Look no further!

 # Installation

  - Install [Package Control](http://wbond.net/sublime_packages/package_control/installation).